 On December 4, 2018, the Company and certain of its subsidiaries entered into a credit agreement ("2018 Credit Facility"), among the Company, the lenders party thereto from time to time, Wilmington Trust, National Association, as administrative agent, and TCG Senior Funding L.L.C, as sole lead arranger and sole book-runner.
 The 2018 Credit Facility, provided \$192.0 million in term loan borrowings.
 Concurrently, on December 4, 2018, Urban One Entertainment SPV, LLC and its immediate parent, Radio One Entertainment Holdings, LLC, each of which is a wholly owned subsidiary of the Company, entered into a credit agreement, providing \$50.0 million in term loan borrowings (the "MGM National Harbor Loan").
-The net proceeds of term loan borrowings under the 2018 Credit Facility and the MGM National Harbor Loan were used to refinance and redeem substantially all of the Company's outstanding 2020 Notes.
+The net proceeds of term loan borrowings under the 2018 Credit Facility and the MGM National Harbor Loan, the Company soutstanding 2020 Notes.
 Simultaneously with entry into the 2018 Credit Facility and the MGM National Harbor Loan, the Company announced the launch of a cash tender offer for any and all of its 2020 Notes.
 Under the Tender Offer, the Company accepted for purchase \$213,255,000 aggregate principal amount of the 2020 Notes, and paid for such 2020 Notes on December 20, 2018.
-Concurrently with that settlement, the Company also repurchased at par of approximately \$29.7 million aggregate principal amount of 2020 Notes remained outstanding.
+Concurrently with that settlement, the Company also repurchased at par of approximately \$29.7 million aggregate principal amount of 2020 Notes from certain lenders under the new credit facilities.
+Immediately following these settlements, approximately \$2.0 million aggregate principal amount of 2020 Notes remained outstanding.
 Such 2020 Notes were the subject of the 2020 Redemption Notice described above.
 The 2018 Credit Facility and MGM National Harbor Loan are more fully described in Note 9 of our consolidated financial statements - Long-Term Debt.)